Freelancer scams are one of the downsides of working with independent contractors. Learn to spot freelance scams!

-We pay attention to whether a candidate was able to finish the job on time, the quality of the code written, and other parameters related to a freelancer’s direct professional duties.
+We pay attention to whether a candidate could finish the job on time, the quality of the code written, and other parameters related to a freelancer’s direct professional duties.

 This whole process is called vetting.
 We at Lemon.io are not Ghost Busters, of course, but due to vetting, we make sure our clients are never ghosted by freelancers they hire from us.

 Protect yourself from ghosts – hire at Lemon.io!